Westwood One (1976–2011): Sale

 On May 4, 2007, the New York Post reported that Westwood One had retained investment bank UBS to seek potential buyers for the network.

 In October 2007, Westwood and CBS Radio signed a new contractual agreement by which Westwood would hire its own officers and directors, and CBS would use Westwood One programming and trademark licenses.
 Westwood also had use of CBS trademarks under the agreement, which was filed as part of the companies' public disclosures with the United States Securities and Exchange Commission.
 The agreement took effect on March 3, 2008, the same day that Gores Radio Group invested $12.5 million as part of a multi-stage investment takeover of Westwood One.
 The second stage of the Gores investment happened only two weeks later with another $12.5 million, giving Gores Radio direct ownership of more than 14 million shares of Westwood One stock.

 Westwood One stock was traded on the New York Stock Exchange until November 21, 2008, when it was delisted for failing to maintain market capitalization requirements.
 Thereafter, shares of the company traded publicly on the Pink Sheets under the stock symbol WWON.PK.
 After further stock losses, the Gores Group bought the company outright in March 2009 and relisted it on NASDAQ later that year under the ticker symbol "DIAL."

 Westwood One announced its merger with Dial Global in August 2011, closing it on October 21, 2011.

 On September 4, 2013, Dial Global, which had been bought by Cumulus Media, assumed the name Westwood One and absorbed Cumulus Media Networks (previously ABC Radio and Citadel Media).

 Overview

 The company was one of the largest producers and distributors of radio programming in the United States.
 It broadcast entertainment, news, weather, sports, talk, and traffic programming to about 7,700 radio stations across the USA.
-It is America's top provider of local traffic reports through its subsidiaries Metro Networks, Shadow Broadcast Services, SmartRoute Systems, and Sigalert.com.
-Westwood One also offers weather services, originally using Accuweather before switching to The Weather Channel in 2009.
+It was America's top provider of local traffic reports through its subsidiaries Metro Networks, Shadow Broadcast Services, SmartRoute Systems, and Sigalert.com.
+Westwood One also offered weather services, originally using Accuweather before switching to The Weather Channel in 2009.